Gerard Beirne

 Gerard Beirne is an Irish author and literary editor.
 He is a fiction editor for The Fiddlehead and curates the online magazine The Irish Literary Times.

 In 2008, Beirne served as Writer in Residence at the University of New Brunswick, where he taught creative writing.
-Beirne currently teaches at the Atlantic Technological University in Sligo.
+Beirne currently teaches on the BA Writing and Literature Program at the Atlantic Technological University in Sligo.

-Awards and Honours
+Awards and honours

 In 1996, Beirne was awarded two Hennessey Literary Awards, "New Irish Writer of the Year" and "Best Emerging Fiction Writer".
 His debut novel The Eskimo in the Net was short-listed for the 2004 Kerry Group Irish Fiction Award and was selected as Book of the Year by the Daily Express.
 In 1997, Digging My Own Grave was runner-up for the Patrick Kavanagh Poetry Award.
 In 2000, Bono starred in a short film adaptation of Beirne's story "Sightings of Bono."
 Beirne's collaboration with composer Siobhán Cleary, Hum, was called "a theatrical tour de force" by The Irish Times.
 Beirne's first short story collection, In a Time of Drought and Hunger was shortlisted for the 2016 Danuta Gleed Literary Award.
 That same year, he was shortlisted for the Bord Gáis Energy Irish Book Awards for his short story "What a River Remembers of its Course."